threefoldtech/tfchain/substrate-node/pallets/pallet-dao/creating_motion_council.md

 # Creating a motion for council members to vote on

-Such council motion is ruled by [pallet Collective](https://paritytech.github.io/substrate/master/pallet_collective/index.html)
+Such council motion is ruled by [pallet Collective](https://paritytech.github.io/substrate/master/pallet_collective/index.html).
 Only a council member can propose a motion for council members to vote on.

-### Go to Polkadot UI
+## Step 1: Go to Polkadot UI

 Open the Polkadot JS UI in your browser: